potados99/control-hub/README.md

 # control-hub

-Arduino sketch and a small C app for serial communication
+An Arduino sketch and a small C app for serial communication.